DataDog/managed-kubernetes-auditing-toolkit/README.md

 analysis](https://github.com/DataDog/managed-kubernetes-auditing-toolkit/actions/workflows/static-analysis.yml/badge.svg)](https://github.com/DataDog/managed-kubernetes-auditing-toolkit/actions/workflows/static-analysis.yml)

-MKAT is a toolkit for identifying common security issues in managed Kubernetes environments.
-It is focused on AWS EKS at the moment, but will be extended to other managed Kubernetes environments in the future.
+MKAT is an all-in-one auditing toolkit for identifying common security issues within managed Kubernetes environments.
+It is focused on AWS EKS at the moment, and will be extended to other managed Kubernetes environments in the future.

 ## Installation